Long Term Disability Claims and Benefits

 Both the long and short-term disability claims process is long, difficult and full of landmines.
 There are many requirements that you must meet before your claim is approved, and what may seem like a small mistake can destroy your claim.

-If you have questions on the process or need assistance with a long term disability claim or denial, please contact our office at 816-203-0143.
-If you have filed a LTD claim and received a denial letter, we will review your denial letter for free and provide you with guidance on what to do next.
+If you have questions on the process or need assistance with a long-term disability claim or denial, please contact our office at 816-203-0143.
+If you have filed an LTD claim and received a denial letter, we will review your denial letter for free and provide you with guidance on what to do next.